About the Program

 Caitlin C. Rosenthal, Assistant Professor.
 American history, capitalism, economic history, slavery.

 Daniel Sargent, Associate Professor.
 American history, International History, Contemporary History.

-Elena A. Schneider, Assistant Professor.
+Elena A. Schneider, Associate Professor.
 Cuba and the Caribbean, colonial Latin America, The Atlantic World, 1400-1888.

 Jonathan Sheehan, Professor.
 Religion, Christianity, Europe, secularism, Secularization.